pydanny/daniel.feldroy.com/posts/2023-10-we-moved-to-london.md

   - octopus
   - kraken
 time_to_read: 5
-title: We moved to London!
+title: We moved to London, UK!
-description: We're going to be in London for a while, here's some of the details.
+description: We're going to be in London, UK for a while, here's some of the details.
 type: post
 image: /images/TODO.jpg
 ---

-We're going to be here for a while, so I thought I'd let everyone know.
+We're going to be here in the United Kingdon, London to be precise.

 # Where are you living?